dylan-lang/opendylan/documentation/source/hacker-guide/runtime-manager/access-path.rst

    :keyword core-name: An instance of :drm:`<string>`.
    :keyword locator: An instance of :drm:`<string>`.
    :keyword nub-descriptor: An instance of :const:`<nublibrary>`.
-   :keyword rnub-descriptor: An instance of :drm:`<abstract-integer>`.
+   :keyword rnub-descriptor: An instance of :class:`<abstract-integer>`.
    :keyword version-major: An instance of :drm:`<integer>`.
    :keyword version-minor: An instance of :drm:`<integer>`.